How Much Does Hardwood Floor Repair Cost?

 Every hardwood repair project is a little different.
 These are the main factors that influence your price:

-- Wood Species And Grade: Common domestic species are easier and cheaper to match than rare or imported woods.
-Learn more about species options in our guide to types of hardwood flooring.
+- Wood Species and Grade: Common domestic species are easier and cheaper to match than rare or imported woods.

-- Existing Finish And Color: Matching an existing stain and sheen can take extra time and materials, especially on older floors that have changed color over time.
+- Existing Finish and Color: Matching an existing stain and sheen can take extra time and materials, especially on older floors that have changed color over time.
+Discontinued species or finishes can push costs noticeably higher.

 - Subfloor Condition: If water or structural issues have damaged the subfloor, you’ll pay more for repair or replacement before the new boards go down.

-- Accessibility: Floors with access from below (like over a basement) may be easier to repair than those installed over concrete slabs.
+- Accessibility: Floors with access from below (like over a basement) may be easier to repair than those installed over concrete slabs, which require all work to be done from above.

-- Local Labor Rates: Flooring contractors and handymen typically charge around $50 to $100 per hour, with skilled repair specialists at the higher end.
+- Local Labor Rates: Flooring contractors and handymen typically charge $30 to $60 per hour on average, with skilled repair specialists or difficult-to-access areas reaching up to $125 per hour.

 Ways To Save On Hardwood Floor Repairs